When it comes to planning for retirement, one of the most crucial decisions you will make is when to start collecting Social Security benefits.

 Deciding to delay Social Security benefits until 70 is a personal choice that can offer a significant financial boost if done right.

-As you plan for retirement, consider how this strategy fits into your overall retirement plan and whether you will engage in other ways to supplement your Social Security income.
+As you plan for retirement, consider how this strategy fits into your overall plan and whether you will find other ways to supplement your Social Security income.

 Lucrative, Flat-Rate Cash Rewards